Community Development Block Grant (CDBG)

 Share Community Development Block Grant (CDBG) on Facebook Share Community Development Block Grant (CDBG) on Twitter Share Community Development Block Grant (CDBG) on Linkedin Email Community Development Block Grant (CDBG) link

-Auburn, Washington ¾ In accordance with 24 CFR 570 and 704 of HUD, the City of Auburn solicits comments and public input for its draft Section 108 Loan Application for the Community Development Block Grant (CDBG) program.
+In accordance with 24 CFR 91 of HUD, the City of Auburn solicits comments and public input for its 2025 Community Development Block Grant (CDBG) program.

-Copies of the City’s draft 108 Loan Application are available, at no charge, from the City of Auburn's Human Services Department located at 25 W. Main Street, Auburn, 98001.
-It is also posted on the City’s website at www.auburnwa.gov and www.speakupauburn.org/cdbg
+Copies of the City’s 2025-2029 Consolidated Plan and the Draft Amendment to the 2025 Action Plan are available, at no charge, from the City of Auburn's Human Services Department located at 25 W. Main Street, Auburn, 98001.
+It is also posted on the City’s website at www.auburnwa.gov and www.speakupauburn.org.

-Any interested person is invited to appear virtually, or in person, and express comments or opinions on the proposed Application.
+Any interested person is invited to appear virtually, or in person, and express comments or opinions on the proposed amendment.
 Written comments and/or opinions may be submitted to the City of Auburn at jdavison@auburnwa.gov or mailed to the City of Auburn, Attn: Human Services Department, 25 West Main Street, Auburn, WA 98001-4988.
-All written comments must be received prior to 3:00 pm on June 9, 2025.
+All written comments must be received prior to 5:00 pm on December 1, 2025.
 If you have questions, please contact Jody Davison, CDBG Coordinator at jdavison@auburnwa.gov or 253-876-1965.

 DocumentComment Period